 … and by its ideals of free markets and free trade (with disclaimers about imperialism)

 In fairness, I should acknowledge that there were many other British thinkers with whom the Founding Fathers ultimately disagreed.
 And, while each of the above-named British thinkers has been known to be praised by at least one Founding Father, some of them have also been criticized by one or more Founding Fathers.
 Thus, the Founding Fathers sometimes disagreed among themselves – both about these thinkers, and about many other subjects.
 Nonetheless, the influence of our British heritage on the American Founding Fathers is quite well-attested from their own words, and shows that they borrowed heavily from the legacy of the mother country.
 Even during (and after) the American Revolution, they continued to appeal to many of the laws inherited from the mother country, and continued to cite the ideals of its greatest thinkers.
 Thus, they did not throw out the baby with the bathwater, as we say today.
 Nor, I think, should we do so.
 Today, people condemn the British Empire for its shameless imperialism, both before (and after) the American Revolution.
 For example, they condemn Britain’s imperial actions in the Caribbean, in Africa, and especially in India.
 And, like every other empire in history, the British committed some shameful acts to enforce their imperial designs.
 But the British also spread Parliamentary democracy throughout the known world, and created the conditions for thriving markets with economic development and infrastructure.
 They created the conditions for largely free trade, which has enriched many of the world’s economies.
 These free-market economics came from the Scottish economist Adam Smith, another philosopher to be praised by at least two of our Founding Fathers.
-For example, Thomas Jefferson once wrote a letter to Thomas Mann Randolph, Jr., in which he said that “In political oeconomy I think Smith’s wealth of nations the best book extant.”
-(Source: Letter of 30 May 1790) And John Adams once wrote a letter to his son John Quincy Adams, in which he said that “There is a sett of Scotch Writers that I think deserve your Attention in a very high Degree … Adam Smith &c both his Theory of Moral Sentiments and his Wealth of Nations” (Source: Letter of 19 February 1790).
+For example, Thomas Jefferson once wrote a letter to Thomas Mann Randolph, Jr., in which Jefferson said that “In political oeconomy I think Smith’s wealth of nations the best book extant.”
+(Source: Letter of 30 May 1790) And John Adams once wrote a letter to his son John Quincy Adams, in which John Adams said that “There is a sett of Scotch Writers that I think deserve your Attention in a very high Degree … Adam Smith &c both his Theory of Moral Sentiments and his Wealth of Nations” (Source: Letter of 19 February 1790).
 Some of Britain’s former colonies have since moved away from free markets – including India, which actually went socialist for a time.
 Even the British themselves have since moved in a more socialist direction.
 But, for a long time, they helped to spread the free-market practices that were preached by Adam Smith, which were temporarily revived in the 1980s during the Margaret Thatcher era.
 This returned the United Kingdom to a certain measure of its former glory.

 Adam Smith, Scottish economist admired by the Founding Fathers (as proved above)